foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/utility_functions/utility_functions.rst

  - Change of number of fractional bits or scale factor

  - Change of zero offset

+Change of quantization axis of a per-axis quantized tensor is not allowed.
+It means that if the input tensor is quantized per specific axis, then the output tensor must have per-tensor quantization granularity or must be quantized across the same axis as the input tensor.

 The conversion function only supports the conversion between the MLI formats and the conversion formats as listed in Figure :ref:`f_data_conv_fmts`.